zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

     - Implemented to handle large datasets with GPU acceleration as an option
     - Use the basis function method with (weighted) least squares

 Most modules used can be installed via pip.
-For MOOSE, use pip install moosez.
+For MOOSE, use ```pip install moosez```.
 See https://moosez.readthedocs.io/en/latest/installation.html#installing-via-pip.

 I may or may not be adding more tools here depending on what I'll need during my PhD.
 If you wish to ask a question, report a bug or request a feature, open an issue or just email me.